top of page

 Description:

 According to Boyce, two aedicula shrines were located against the centre of the west wall of the garden.
 These flanked a nymphaeum.
 They both had a simple form made from masonry, featuring a rectangular niche in the centre which rested upon a rectangular base.
 A simple pediment was present at the top of the structures.
-The bases were coated with red stucco, the upper section with white including the interior of the niche.
+The bases were coated with red stucco and the upper section with white including the interior of the niche.
 The back wall of the niche was outlined with a green border.
-Within the niche of the aedicula on the right of the nymphaeum were terracotta statuettes depicted Asclepius, Bacchus, an unrecognisable female deity, a fragmented statue suggested to depict Minerva, and a dove standing on a cylindircal base.
+Within the niche of the aedicula on the right of the nymphaeum were terracotta statuettes depicting Asclepius, Bacchus, an unrecognisable female deity, a fragmented statue suggested to depict Minerva and a dove standing on a cylindrical base.
+The property is not fully excavated so the wider context of the shrines is uncertain.

 References: